Description

 • Old Manhattan Cocktail

-• Whiskey Sour (nineteenth-century style)
+• Whiskey Sour (pre-prohibition style)

 Maryland-style rye whiskey should never be dismissed as "barely legal."
 This pejorative term ignores the critical role of barley – historically the most expensive and flavor-dense grain in the mash.
 A sort of 'whisper campaign' in the industry has convinced many that "pure" rye means "better" rye.
 This usually results in a cheaper-to-produce spirit that lacks the buttery structural depth that only significant barley malt can provide.
 While modern marketing-driven trends favor "whiskeyless" spice and high-rye percentages, true aficionados recognize that 12% to 15% barley content isn't a legal shortcut.
 It is a commitment to a sophisticated, historical flavor profile that the supermajority ryes simply cannot replicate.
 To call such a spirit "barely legal" is to admit a lack of understanding of the distiller's craft and the traditional flavor of whiskey.